manekinekko/angular-search-experience/README.md

 ### Option 1 (recommended): Express

-In order to try out the server on your localm machine, run the following command: `npm run start:backend`
+In order to try out the server on your local machine, run the following command: `npm run start:backend`

 ### Option 2 (advanced):the backend (cloud function)

-> This option requires you to be logged in to your firebase account and have access to this projet (on firebase).
+> This option requires you to be logged in to your firebase account and have access to this project (on firebase).
 Only caretakers have access to the firebase project!

-Another version of the backed is relying on a Serverless architecture implemented using Cloud Functions for Firebase.
+Another version of the backend is relying on a Serverless architecture implemented using Cloud Functions for Firebase.

 This project comes with `firebase-tools` as a local dependency.
 This tool is a set of Firebase Command Line Interface (CLI) tools that can generate, run and deploy a Firebase project.
 Please note that this dependency is usually installed globally.